Art and About in Taal

 Bida ang Sarap!
 The craving that ended up in the kitchen.

-Seven Thousand One Hundred Islands… continuation There are a few places I would not miss whenever I am in the Philippines.
+Seven Thousand One Hundred Islands… continuation.
+There are a few places I would not miss whenever I am in the Philippines.
 And one of them is Jollibee.
 The ultimate comfort feeling of biting into a burger with pineapple, that makes you feel like a kid again.
 The cold glass of tinned pineapple juice that is…

 Tapsilog — Tapa Will Take You Around the Philippines